andrewsomething/terraform-digitalocean-firewall-cloudflare/README.md

 # Terraform Module for DigitalOcean Firewall + Cloudflare

 This module allows you to create a DigitalOcean Firewall that only accepts inbound connections from Cloudflare's [published list](https://www.cloudflare.com/ips/) of IP addresses.

-This provides similar behavior to the `DenyAllButCloudFlare` rule from Cloudflare's [Mod_Cloudflare](https://www.cloudflare.com/technical-resources/#mod_cloudflare) Apache extension.
+### Why would I use this?

+Cloudflare provides DDOS protection for domains using its DNS.
+If an attacker knows the IP address of your origin server, this can easily be circumvented.
+Using the approach in this module prevents incoming connections to the server from all non-Cloudflare IPs.

+This could be done at the server level using `iptables` or other firewall software.
+Though a missconfigured firewall could prevent you from accessing your server.
+Using a DigitalOcean Firewall, you can open or close additional ports as needed.

+This can also be achieved at the web server level using the `DenyAllButCloudFlare` rule from Cloudflare's [Mod_Cloudflare](https://www.cloudflare.com/technical-resources/#mod_cloudflare) Apache extension or similar tools for Nginx.
+Though this still uses bandwidth and system resources on the origin server.
+Using a DigitalOcean Firewall means the un-wanted traffic will be blocked before it ever reaches you.

+Cloudflare IP addresses may also change.
+Tracking those changes and applying them by hand in the DigitalOcean control panel can be tedious.
+Using this module, re-running `terraform apply` will pick up those changes and reconfigure your Firewall.

 ## Module input variables